The Admissions Team

 Notice of Availability of Annual Security Report

-A copy of Gordon-Conwell Theological Seminary’s Annual Security Report includes statistics for the previous three years concerning reported crimes that occurred on-campus or property owned or controlled by Gordon-Conwell Theological Seminary; and on public property within, or immediately adjacent to and accessible from, the campus.
+Gordon-Conwell Theological Seminary-Charlotte’s Annual Security Report includes statistics for the previous three years concerning reported crimes that occurred on-campus or property owned or controlled by Gordon-Conwell Theological Seminary; and on public property within, or immediately adjacent to and accessible from, the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
-You can obtain a paper copy of this report by contacting the Department of Public Safety, Campus Safety or by accessing an electronic copy at the following web link:
+To obtain a paper copy of this report by contacting the Department of Public Safety, Campus Safety or by accessing an electronic copy via Campus Safety at the Charlotte campus.